takayamaekawa/takayamaekawa/README.md

 ## Hi there 👋
-~~I am plugin/mod developer mainly for minecraft.~~
-No, I am doing practice for my enjoyable programming!
+I am vim-like person and also minecraft plugin/mod developer.
 Always every time, interesting about programming, and running it right away.
 This is what I'm good at.